 What can I expect from a coaching session?

-In general, our coaching sessions would last for one hour (although other arrangements can be made) by phone or in-person (Seattle area).
+In general, our coaching sessions would last for one hour (although other arrangements can be made) by phone or Zoom (online video call).
 In the initial session, we will assess where you are starting from and discuss what you’d like to work on in the coming weeks.
 Between sessions you will work on your commitments for the week.
 In subsequent sessions, we will always check in on your progress in your goals, discuss any blocks, and also action steps for you to move forward in the coming week(s).

 What would our coaching relationship be like?